ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 post_missed
 ```

 Do not mix old named reminder keys with the canonical `reminders` array.
-Multiple reminder definitions should remain generic reusable message definitions.
-The synced Messaging preset may keep `message_type = reminder` for each reminder definition while `source_config_path` distinguishes the source definition.
-The webinar schedule profile item owns the schedule slot identity.

 Avoid: